 Capitalism has been very good to Paul Jones.
 It afforded him and others like him many opportunities that would not have been available otherwise.
 And he loves this system so much that he knows its biggest flaw all too well: income inequality.
-Yet, in this thoughtful talk he proposes an overhaul of the system that should start from the companies.
+Yet, in this thoughtful talk, he proposes an overhaul of the system that should start from the companies.
 Justice and humanity come first.

-Melinda Gates – What non profits can learn from Coca-Cola
+Melinda Gates – What non-profits can learn from Coca-Cola

-Using Coca-Cola as an example of how top local entrepreneurial talent, marketing and access to real time data can be the key to distribution in far-flung countries, Melinda Gates’ engages in an inspiring and charged Talk to evoke NGOs to strive for the level of productivity and efficiency the big corporations achieve.
+Using Coca-Cola as an example of how top local entrepreneurial talent, marketing and access to real-time data can be the key to distribution in far-flung countries, Melinda Gates’ engages in an inspiring and charged Talk to evoke NGOs to strive for the level of productivity and efficiency the big corporations achieve.
 If a product like Coke can be spread so easily, why can’t NGOs apply this to sanitation and condoms?

 Rainer Strack – The workforce crisis of 2030 – and how to start solving it now

 Human Resources expert Rainer Strack advocates for entrepreneurs to embrace a “people culture” of appreciation and relationships.
-One which centers on willing job seekers and employees, both foreign and national, to fill up companies’ impelling need for more employees.
+One which centres on willing job seekers and employees, both foreign and national, to fill up companies’ impelling need for more employees.
 Otherwise, by 2030, companies will have more job vacancies than people to fill them.